Kizarm/Rust_on_STM407/README.md

     very cool that we can just plug this in without modifying the toolchain.
   - `.cargo/config` overrides the default linker to use the ARM one.
-  - `layout.ld` is a linker script that describes how to map the compiled program into an STM32F4 binary image (mapped to ram).
+  - `layout.ld` is a linker script that describes how to map the compiled program into an STM32F4 binary image (mapped to ram !!!).

 ## Building with native Rust and ARM toolchain